TheGuardianWolf/Annotation-Tool/utils/camera-tool/README.md

 # Camera-Tool Utility

+Created by Jerry Fan, property of The University of Auckland.
+Licenced under the Artistic Licence 2.0.

 This tool interfaces with the calibration and distance C++ modules for a range of purposes, including providing an interface for inferring a coordinate for the Annotation-Tool using JSON to pass data, and to create the calibration files